1989–90 Toronto Maple Leafs season

 The 1989–90 Toronto Maple Leafs season was Toronto's 73rd season in the National Hockey League (NHL).
-The Maple Leafs had their first non-losing season since the 1978–79 NHL season.
+The Maple Leafs had their first non-losing season since the 1978–79 NHL season, and qualified for the playoffs after missing the prior year.
 Gary Leeman became the second member of the Maple Leafs to score 50 goals in one season.

 Off-season

 Newly acquired defenceman Rob Ramage is named team captain.
 Ramage assumes a role that has been vacant for three seasons.